curl/everything-curl/cmdline.md

 line system decided they know better and "help" the user to use another tool instead of curl when curl is typed, by providing an alias that takes precedent when a command line is executed.
-In order to use curl properly with powershell, you need to type in its full name including the extension:
+In order to use curl properly with PowerShell, you need to type in its full name including the extension:
 "curl.exe".

 Different command line environments will also have different maximum command